NPLI Executive Education Program (residential)

+Each participant is individually mentored and evaluated, with instruction on how to improve leadership and problem-solving strategies and communication.
+The curriculum includes skill-building sessions, leadership self-awareness instruction, and interactive learning opportunities that build the capacity and competence of government officials identified for their growth potential for preparedness leadership.
 Participants will learn to lead and guide inter-organization connectivity in order to better coordinate “whole of community” operations.
 This is intensely important now, as organizations with distinctly different missions, cultures, and operational mandates quickly engage and coordinate activity to create a unity of effort in the face of new national imperatives.
 Instruction on communication will focus on the importance of building and maintaining credibility and stability in moments of crisis.
 The curriculum will profile the “new normal” meta-leader: a new breed of thinking and decisive action in a world that is volatile, uncertain, complex, and unpredictable.
 The NPLI has created a robust network of talented leaders, able to respond to the new and unprecedented challenges of large-scale terrorism, pandemic, natural disaster, cyber attack, or other significant threat.

-- Emotional intelligence and the neuroscience of leadership
+• Emotional intelligence and the neuroscience of leadership

 • Complex, multi-stakeholder problem solving

-- Ethical considerations in preparedness planning and response
+• Ethical considerations in preparedness planning and response

-- Decision-analysis and predictable surprises
+• Decision-analysis and predictable surprises

 • Change management

 • Case studies and guest speaker presentations on major events such as the H1N1 pandemic, Deepwater Horizon oil spill, super storm Sandy, the Boston Marathon bombings, and the Ebola outbreak